mxschmitt/action-tmate/README.md

 ## Continue a workflow

-If you want to continue a workflow and you are inside a tmate session, just create a empty `continue` file either in the root directory or in the project directory by running `touch continue`.
+If you want to continue a workflow and you are inside a tmate session, just create a empty file with the name `continue` either in the root directory or in the project directory by running `touch continue` or `sudo touch /continue`.

 ## Connection string / URL is not visible